UEA Privacy Statement

 How to configure your browser to control cookie access - UK ICO Cookie Advice (NB just because browser software can block cookies, it does not mean that users who do not set their browsers to block cookies are effectively giving consent to their use).

-For your information, cookies employed by UEA include the use of Google Analytics cookies to provide UEA management information, and session management cookies to enhance user functionality.
+For your information, cookies employed by UEA include the use of Google Analytics and SiteImprove cookies to provide UEA management information, and other session management cookies to enhance user functionality.
 These are used on virtually all official UEA web pages.
 The University of East Anglia has a relationship with Hobsons Plc (Hobsons) and the URLs starting http://uea.hobsons.co.uk and https://app.hobsons.co.uk are hosted by Hobsons as part of this relationship.
 A list of the Cookies used by Hobsons for the processing of information on these pages can be found here: http://www.hobsons.com/europe/cookies.php.
 We do not employ any cookies to offer services or provide directed advertising.

 The University of East Anglia is committed to the security of our users' personal information and we have security procedures in place to protect against loss, misuse or alteration of personal information under the University's control.